-At your follow up visit, we remove and read your first patches.
+At your follow-up visit, we remove and read your first patches.
 Many of the substances may take longer to develop a reaction.
 So, we take a final reading 2 to 7 days after we've completed the patch placement.

 Final patch test reading

-During your final visit and second patch test, we read your tests and assign strength of reactions to potential allergens.
+During your final visit and second patch test, we read your tests and assign the strength of reactions to potential allergens.